Jayco All Terrain Review – The Good And The Bad

 Where We’ve Been In Our Jayco All Terrain

-We have done just on 10,000km with our Jayco All Terrain since we picked it up from the dealer.
+We have done just on 25,000km with our Jayco All Terrain since we picked it up from the dealer in May 2022.
+That includes nearly 120 nights – just about all of that has been fully off grid.

-• We have done a few local trips close to home.
+- We have done many local trips close to home.
 Bethungra Dam is 100% off grid with a long dirt road in and out.

-• 4 week road trip.
+- 4 week road trip.
 Marree, Farina, William Creek, Coward Springs, Algebuckina Bridge, The Pink Roadhouse at Oodnadatta, Coober Pedy, Uluru, Alice Springs, Tennant Creek, Longreach and Winton.
-About 9,000km all up with a 1,000km on dirt.
+About 9,000km all up with about 1,000km on dirt.

 Overall Summary – Jayco All Terrain Review

-• Once you get through any warranty issues (they have been handled well by our dealer) and you have sorted out the underbody protection you have yourself a very capable offroad and offgrid caravan.
+- Once you get through any warranty issues and you have sorted out the underbody protection you have yourself a very capable offroad and offgrid caravan.